-Professor Budd joined the faculty of UNH Law in 2006 and was appointed Associate Dean for Academic Affairs in 2011.
-His areas of expertise include civil rights, constitutional law, and the federal courts.
-Professor Budd’s recent scholarship addresses questions concerning the Fourth Amendment rights of the poor and the permissibility of religious displays on public land.
+Professor Budd’s areas of expertise include civil rights, constitutional law, and the federal courts.
+His scholarship has addressed questions concerning the Fourth Amendment rights of the poor and the permissibility of religious displays on public land.

-Professor Budd holds an AB degree, summa cum laude, from Harvard College, and a JD degree, cum laude, from Harvard Law School.
+Professor Budd is a Fellow of the American Bar Foundation.
+From 2009 to 2011, he served as the Chairperson of the New Hampshire State Advisory Committee to the United States Civil Rights Commission, and was previously a member of the Board of the New Hampshire Civil Liberties Union Foundation.
+He holds an A.B. degree, summa cum laude, from Harvard College, and a J.D. degree with honors from Harvard Law School.
 Following graduation, he clerked for the Honorable Marilyn Hall Patel of the United States District Court, Northern District of California, and for Justice Stanley Mosk of the California Supreme Court.
-Upon completion of his clerkships, Professor Budd joined the law firm of McCutchen Doyle Brown & Enersen (now Bingham McCutchen), where he worked as a commercial litigator from 1989 to 1993.

 Budd, J. C. (2011).
 Pledge Your Body for Your Bread: Welfare, Drug Testing, and the Inferior Fourth Amendment.
 William & Mary Bill of Rights Journal, 19, 751-804.
 Retrieved from http://scholars.unh.edu/law_facpub/53

 Budd, J. C. (2010).
 A Fourth Amendment for the Poor Alone: Subconstitutional Status and the Myth of the Inviolate Home.
 Indiana Law Journal, 85, 355-408.
 Retrieved from http://scholars.unh.edu/law_facpub/78